MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/integrate-power-automate.md

 [!INCLUDE[try-guides-ra](../includes/try-guides-ra.md)]

 The asset capture feature in Remote Assist leverages Common Data Service (CDS).
-This enables you to create Power Automate flows based on this data to streamline various processes, including getting notifications, modifying other entities, and generating reports.
-In this article, you'll create a flow to get an email notification whenever a new asset attachment is created.
+This feature enables you to create Power Automate flows based on the data to streamline various processes, including getting notifications, modifying other entities, and generating reports.
+In this article,  create a flow to get an email notification whenever a new asset attachment is created.

 ## Prerequisites